 Frequently Asked Questions

-Can I pour old gasoline down the drain?
+Can I mix old gasoline with new gasoline?

-Can I put old gasoline in my car?
+What happens if I accidentally put old gas in my car?

 Conclusion